9 Real Estate Prospecting Letter Templates for Lead Outreach

 Intended audience: Your top-referring friends, family, and past clients

-A study from the National Association of Realtors (NAR) noted that 41% of homesellers found their agent through a referral.
-For most agents, this is the most dependable source of new leads.
+A study from the National Association of Realtors (NAR) showed that 63% of homesellers found their agent through a referral, making it the most dependable source of new leads for a majority of agents.
 Your past clients already know your business ethics and how you guided them through their transactions, so they are often happy to recommend you to others.

+In fact, 85% of sellers said that they would be happy to recommend their agent to others.
 However, they may not always remember to actively recommend you or connect you with others.
 Therefore, it’s your responsibility to implement a referral lead generation system to prompt your sphere of influence to send you these leads.
+Use this real estate prospecting letter sample to remind previous clients how they can help you.

 Dear (Previous Client),

-I hope this letter finds you in good health!
+I hope this letter finds you well!
 You’ve been on my mind over the past few months, and I’d love to hear how you are doing!
 How is your home treating you?

-Since you are one of my favorite past clients, I always want to keep you “in the know” about what is going on in the real estate market.
-Right now, there is a low inventory of homes, making it a great environment for homeowners to sell.
-Mortgage lenders are sharing that with interest rates presently at and under 3%, it affords the buyer $30,000 more in buying power.
+Since you are one of my favorite past clients, I always want to keep you “in the know” about what is happening in the real estate market.
+Right now, there is a low inventory of homes, making it an excellent environment for homeowners to sell.
+Plus, many local mortgage lenders have unique programs to help buyers purchase a new home more easily.

 Do you know someone who is considering buying or selling their home?
 I’d love to help them take advantage of the current conditions.